-Ben Carson Defends Trump's Baltimore Comments And Compares City To Cancer Patient
+HUD Secretary Ben Carson Compares Baltimore To A Cancer Patient

 "You can look across the street from the church and see the dilapidated housing.
 You can see the houses on both sides of the church are falling down," Evans said.
 "You don't need me to point that out."

-Carson did not unveil any new housing policy at the event, but did tout the benefits of a Trump-backed opportunity zones program that offers tax incentives to attract investment to distressed neighborhoods.
+Carson did not unveil any new housing policy at the event, but he did tout the benefits of a Trump-backed opportunity zones program that offers tax incentives to attract investment to distressed neighborhoods.

 Trump said he would visit Baltimore himself "at the right time."
-Carson said he's spoken with the president over the last few days and said Trump was "very willing to work with the people here in Baltimore, including with Elijah Cummings."
+Carson said he has spoken with the president over the last few days and said Trump was "very willing to work with the people here in Baltimore, including with Elijah Cummings."

 Carson added: "You know, the president's emphasis is on the people."